Cardiac Specialist Program

 Onsite Classes Begin: Tuesday After Labor Day

-Graduation Date: 3rd Friday in February
+Graduation Date: Last Friday in January

 The school makes no claim or guarantee that credit earned from this program will transfer to any other program or institution.